Updated Jan 28, 2026

 Limited Validation Capability:

 Low-fidelity prototypes fail to engage users during testing, providing limited validation data.
 Lack of interactivity prevents testing actual user flows and interactions.
 Wireframes require translation to functional prototypes or production applications, adding development phases.
-Building functional MVPs provides better validation data.
+Functional templates provide better starting points for meaningful validation.

 Budget-Friendly Options:

 Many platforms offer free tiers for individual users with paid plans from $10-30/month.
 Team plans typically cost $50-150/month with collaboration features.
-The low cost reflects limited functionality compared to comprehensive prototyping platforms like Adalo's free tier.
+The low cost reflects limited functionality compared to comprehensive prototyping platforms.

 5. Enterprise Application Builders